The False Economy of DIYing Your Brand

 But unfortunately, not every promise of spared expense is worth the time or resources your business has to offer.
 This most especially rings true when a situation begs for the hand of a seasoned specialist!
 Your business’s marketing materials and website, for instance.
 These essential details frequently fall to the bottom of lists of tasks that need to be completed, and when they are completed, there’s always the temptation to cut corners for the sake of saving a buck.

-If that example of delegation made obvious sense, think about how it could apply in the same way to a new business card design, or the layout for an updated catalogue of automobile components, or the creation of a new company logo!
+If that example of delegation made obvious sense, think about how it could apply in the same way to a new design element, or the layout for an updated catalog of services, or the creation of a new company logo!

 And THAT is why I had my brother’s wife’s SISTER do our logo for us!
 She took an Adobe Photoshop class in college.
 She’s more of the creative type!
 And she did it practically for free!

 Don’t get us wrong!
 We appreciate the strides taken to outsource such a project to a more specialized party.
 It’s a leap in the right direction!
 We just can’t reiterate how many times we’ve been brought the product of a “free” or “friend/family discount” design service and had the recipient express dissatisfaction.

 You really do get what you pay for; and if you didn’t pay much or anything at all, the price you’ve paid is quality.